spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create Cluster Profile

-[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates that are created with preconfigured core layers (OS, Kubernetes orchestrator, Network, Storage) with the possibility to add several available add-on layers, such as security, monitoring, logging, and so forth.
+[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates that are created with preconfigured core layers (Operating System, Kubernetes orchestrator, Network, Storage) with the possibility to add several available add-on layers, such as security, monitoring, logging, and so forth.
 Cluster profiles allows to create infrastructural stacks that can be customized in terms of number of layers, type of components, and version and offer a reproducible way to create clusters.

 Start by log in to Palette and open the **Profiles** tab on the left panel.